sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### STATS update
 The following stats are collected.
-These stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.<\br>
+These stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.</br>
 The stats are collected by telemetry service that serves the main receiver.
-Hence the stats update occur only when main receiver is connected.<\br>
+Hence the stats update occur only when main receiver is connected.</br>

 - The counters are persisted in STATE-DB with keys as "EVENT-STATS|<counter name>"
 - The counters are cumulative.